adrenallen/SupBot/README.md

-# discord-standup
+# SupBot
-A discord stand-up bot
+## A configurable stand-up bot for Discord